In memory of our friend and colleague Klaus Kemp

 Klaus-Dieter Pohl was born on 10th December 1937 in Spandau Berlin.
 With the threat of war he was evacuated to his grandparents in Strigau, Silesia on the Polish border, while his mother remained in Berlin.
 He was captured by the Russians when trying to escape from Strigau.
 He was placed on a farm as POW in Czechoslovakia and worked as an unpaid worker to the end of the war.
 He was repatriated to East Berlin (Russian Zone) to a concentration camp, which was maybe near Neubrandenburg.
 He made contact with his mother who had survived the war but was in the British Zone.
 His mother ventured into the Russian Zone to get Klaus out quoting the Geneva convention that mother and child should not be separated.
 However, this was declined because Klaus had serious medical problems caused by malnutrition.
 She was, however, able to visit Klaus by bribing the guards with cigarettes.
 He was eventually released from the concentration camp and went to live in Falkensee (East zone).
 His mother met an English airman (Eric Kemp), married him and went to England 1947.
 His mother arranged that Klaus should cross the border from East to West with a paid guide.
 This was before the wall was built with only a strip of no man’s land to negotiate, but still a serious problem because those who were seen crossing were not taken prisoners but shot.
 He was fortunate because the group of seven and their guide crossed without incident.
-The British Red Cross took over and arranged escorts from there to England, first having to fly out from West Berlin (British Zone) in a DC 10.
-He arrived at 48 Barlow Street, Bradford, Manchester in 1948 and started school Sat at.
-Aidens junior school.
+The British Red Cross took over and arranged escorts from there to England, first having to fly out from West Berlin (British Zone) in a Dakota.
+He arrived at 48 Barlow Street, Bradford, Manchester in 1948 and started school at St. Aidens junior school.
 This were not the happiest times for him because he couldn’t speak English and his mother made the mistake of sending him to school in lederhosen.
 He went from St. Aidens to Grange Street senior boys school.
 He was forever indebted to the science master who thought Klaus was very interested in the sciences and tutored him and five other boys to take up analytical chemistry.
 After a short time, he recognised Klaus was never going to make it as a chemist and guided him to biology.
 He arranged for Klaus to join Flatters and Garnetts Ltd., (Fallowfield) at the age of 16 when he left school.
 Flatters and Garnetts were established in 1901 to supply microscopical equipment.
 Wilfred Garnett, in some ways, took Klaus under his wing and placed him in the preservation department (as a worker and not as an exhibit).
 This turned out to be one of his life changing events because he was now surrounded by all interesting and fascinating animals and plants, which inspired him to find out as much information as he could get.
 The workforce at Flatters and Garnetts became an extended family to Klaus.
 He considered the time spent there to be some of the best times in his life.

 Within three years, two heads of department left and with suggestions from the workforce, Klaus was given the position of head of the preservation department.
 He spent lunch time learning as much as he could about the other departments, such as Osteology, Dissection, Entomology and the slide department.
 It was the latter that interested him the most and the Head of Department (Gordon McKechnie), a true old fashioned British gentleman, would sit in the lunch hours producing slides of all manner of things.
 Two slides shaped Klaus’ career forever.
 One was a Johan Dietrich Moeller arrangement in the form of a star and the other was a John Dalton slide of a Rooster, Hen and Chicks.
 Klaus pondered how could the Victorians possibly manipulate such tiny objects into the images?
 It was at this point that Wilfred Garnett informed him that a large collection of sample tubes from the Reverend Calloway containing diatoms from the J.A.
 Long collection were to be archived by Klaus because the Reverend had developed some eye problems.
 With boxes of sample tubes of varying sizes in front of him he just had to have a dip into one and find out what were diatoms.
 From that point on, his life was focused on all things called diatoms.
 He was encouraged to try and make some mounts by Wilfred Garnet, he and Gordon McKechnie gave him as much information and help as they could even getting him access to the Manchester University Botany Department run by Dr. Friend.
 He arranged for him to have a 35mm photo copy of Schmidt’s Atlas, which he used daily.
 He would spend every Saturday morning in the Department looking at the diatom collection and identifying what he had mounted with what was in the cabinets or literature in the library.
 For eight years he tried out the various formulas given by the Victorians to make type slides.
 He was frustrated by the number of failures and decided to experiment and develop his own adhesive.
 This proved very successful with very few failures.